Today's Articles

 Ingram moved to New York City in 1928.
 In 1929, he made his stage debut on Broadway in "Lulu Belle" and played in "Porgy and Bess" on Broadway.
 In 1933, Ingram played a small part in the film "Emperor Jones."
 Other off-Broadway shoes in which he performed small parts were "Goin' Home" (1932), "Stevedore" (1933), "Marching Song" (1934), and "Once in a Lifetime" (1935).
 More successful on screen than on stage, Ingram's first big break came in 1936 when he was cast as De Lawd in the film version of "The Green Pastures," Ingram married Francine Everett the same year.

 Ingram was denied many roles during his career because he was Black, yet he was one of the few actors to serve on the board of directors of the Studio Actor’s Guild.
 Ingram became an international star when, in 1940, he was chosen to play the Genie of the Lamp role in the British film "The Thief of Baghdad."
 One of his best-known roles was in the film "Cabin in the Sky" (1943).
-As Ingram's fame soared, he promised not to accept any more demeaning roles for blacks.
+As Ingram's fame soared, he promised not to accept any more demeaning roles for Blacks.
 He recognized the powerful influence of the entertainment media and wanted to help rather than retard the process of Black freedom and acceptance in America.

 He returned to Hollywood performing in "Talk of the Town" (1942), "Cabin in the Sky" (1943), "Sahara" (1943), "Fired Wife"(1943), "A Thousand and One Nights" (1948), and "Moonrise" (1948).
-In 1948 Ingram's bright career stopped when he was arrested for transporting a minor, a 15-year-old white girl from Salina, Kansas, across state lines for immoral purposes.
+In 1948, Ingram's bright career stopped when he was arrested for transporting a minor, a 15-year-old white girl from Salina, Kansas, across state lines for immoral purposes.
 He pled guilty to the charges and was sentenced to an 18-month jail term.
 He served ten months before being released on parole.
 Ingram lost his home in Warm Springs Canyon, California, and suffered greatly from depression and self-doubt.
 In 1951, Ingram appeared after the tragedy in Nick Stewart's "Christopher Columbus Brown."
-Ingram never achieved again the stardom he lost.
+Ingram never achieved the stardom he lost again.

 However, he did manage to find work, playing an African chief in "Ramar of the Jungle" (1952), "Anna Lucasta" (1958), "God's Little Acre" (1958), "Elmer Gantry" (1960), "Your Cheating Heart" (1964), and "Hurry Sundown" (1967).
 In 1957, he appeared on Broadway in the all-black production of "Waiting for Godot."
 He appeared in the television shows Daktari, I Spy, Gunsmoke, and Playhouse 90.
 His last role was in The Bill Cosby Show.
 Ingram smoked a pipe and made a hobby of collecting them; he owned about 500 pipes.